The best savings accounts in Canada offer high-interest rates and a no-fee account with free withdrawals and deposit privileges.

-Compare the Best Savings Account Rates in Canada
+The Best Savings Account Rates in Canada

-Note that these rates are subject to change and you can confirm the most updated rates by visiting the financial institutions using the links below.
+Note that these rates are subject to change, and you can confirm the most updated rates by visiting the financial institutions using the links below.

-Best Online banks Savings Accounts
+Best Online Banks Savings Accounts

-Also, these virtual banks generally have no minimum balance and come with unlimited free transactions including Interac e-Transfers.
+Also, these virtual banks generally have no minimum balance and come with unlimited free transactions, including Interac e-Transfers.

 EQ Bank Savings Plus Account